The Sweet Sad Story of Elmo and Me: Reception

-The Sun Herald critic wrote "it was well done, whatever it was....
+The Sun Herald critic wrote, "It was well done, whatever it was....
 It was fast moving, all right.
 Elmo started out as a baby, and finished up as a grey-haired tycoon.
 Somewhere in the one hour of bafflement there was also Ron Haddrick brilliantly playing something or other, and Doreen Warburton as his wife.
 Accents switched from Australian to American, dollar bills floated from the sky, and it wound up in what looked like the Australian bush.
 Somewhere there was a message, but it escaped me.
 At any rate, it is good to see the A.B.C. with enough courage to tackle such an offbeat offering...
 Whatever it was, they did it extremely well."

-The TV critic for The Sydney Morning Herald wrote "the price of experimentation either by producer or audience is high and half way through The Sweet Sad Story... many viewers must have switched off and gone to their beds shaking their heads and muttering 'I thought it was modern but it's beyond me'... a gallant effort t drag television out of its depressing orthodoxy...[but] a few hunks of raw and undissolved irony in a pale gruel of unreality."
+The TV critic for The Sydney Morning Herald wrote "the price of experimentation either by producer or audience is high and half way through The Sweet Sad Story... many viewers must have switched off and gone to their beds shaking their heads and muttering 'I thought it was modern but it's beyond me'... a gallant effort to drag television out of its depressing orthodoxy...[but] a few hunks of raw and undissolved irony in a pale gruel of unreality."